lamamram/cicd-java/README.md

-# A Java/Maven/JUnit/CI HelloWorld example
+# A Java/Maven/JUnit/CI HelloWorld example to test in myusine

 A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.